Not even duct tape could hold together this mess of a movie.

 I’m willing to overlook a lot of unrealistic stuff in order to enjoy a good Dwayne Johnson movie, but this one just doesn’t offer enough of a payoff to warrant the price of a movie ticket.
 Or even just two hours of your life.

 What I do like: The Rock climbs out on a ledge in this movie as a man missing a leg.
-He’s still big and strong, but at a big disadvantage, yet he preservers.
+He’s still big and strong, but at a big disadvantage, yet he perseveres.
 But honestly, I feel like a movie that showcases the struggle of a handicapped character deserves a better story.

 That’s it.
 There’s nothing else to like.
 Oh, except the duct tape jokes.